 Implementation of the Proposed Action involves coordination with several agencies.
-Compliance with Section 7 of the ESA requires consultation with the Fish and Wildlife Service.
+Compliance with Section 7 of the ESA requires consultation with the USFWS.
 On 11 July 2024, the DAF initiated Section 7 consultation under the ESA for the Proposed Action using the USFWS Information for Planning and Consultation (IPaC) tool.
 A species list was obtained that identified threatened and endangered species within the Proposed Action area.
-Two species were identified, the northern long eared bat (federally endangered), and monarch butterfly (candidate species Based on the analysis no critical habitats were present for both species and determination of "May Affect, Not Likely to Adversely Affect" was reached for the northern long eared bat.
+Two species were identified: the northern long eared bat (federally endangered), and monarch butterfly (candidate species).
+Based on the analysis no critical habitats were present for either species and a determination of "May Affect, Not Likely to Adversely Affect" was reached for the northern long eared bat.
 USFWS concurred on 31 July 2024 (Atch 1).
 The information is included in Appendix D and incorporated into this EA where applicable.

 The DAF also coordinated with state agencies regarding potential effects from the Proposed Action.
 Compliance with Section 106 of the NHPA and implementing regulations (36 CFR Part 800) require SHPO be given the opportunity to concur on determinations of eligibility and effects.
 Consultation letters were sent to Montana, North Dakota and South Dakota SHPO offices.
-A mailing list of agency correspondence is located in Appendix A.
+A mailing list of agency correspondence is located in Appendix A. All of the state SHPOs concurred with the proposed Area of Potential Effects and finding that No Historic Properties will be Affected.

-\1.5.3 Other Regulatory Requirements
+1.5.3 Other Regulatory Requirements